Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/2025-10-28-Attacker-Heatmap.md

-For creating the heatmap, we should use MITRE., We are going to use a tool from MITRE called [Attack Navigator](https://mitre-attack.github.io/attack-navigator/),
+For creating the heatmap, we should use MITER, We are going to use a tool from MITRE called [Attack Navigator](https://mitre-attack.github.io/attack-navigator/).

 based on the score we gave to the techniques from all APTs and collected all of them in one heat map, this is the final one.

   ![error](/assets/images/digital-forensics/attacker-heatmap/mitre-attack.png)